-- Cleaning verification will be performed by a Certified Renovator after most renovations. - A clearance examination may be requested in place of cleaning verification by the owner, and is required in some cases. - Discuss what happens when cleaning verification and/or clearance is not passed.
+- Cleaning verification will be performed by a Certified Renovator after most renovations. - A clearance examination may be requested in place of cleaning verification by the owner. - A clearance examination is required in many pre-1978 properties receiving Federal housing assistance. - Discuss what happens when cleaning verification and/or clearance is not passed.

 When all the cleaning is complete, and before the space is reoccupied, a cleaning verification procedure or clearance examination must be conducted to make sure leaded dust is not left behind.
 If the HUD Rule applies, a clearance examination is required in place of the cleaning verification procedure.
-The first step to both cleaning verification and a clearance examination is a visual inspection of the work area to determine if dust, debris or residue was left behind.
+Before conducting either cleaning verification or clearance examination, the Certified Renovator performs a visual inspection of the work area.
+The HUD regulations also require a person trained in visual inspection, who is independent of the renovation firm, to perform a visual inspection as part of a clearance examination.
 If dust, debris or residue are present in the work area, cleaning must be repeated and the visual inspection repeated until the work area is free of dust, debris and residue.
-Once the visual inspection by the Certified Renovator is complete, either the cleaning verification procedure or clearance examination can proceed.
+After the project passes visual inspection by the Certified Renovator (and, for HUD-regulated projects, by the independent trained person), either the cleaning verification procedure or clearance examination can proceed.